Nalaster the Clever,

 Chokestone One of the darkest events in the history of the Kingdom of Aerdy

 and Great Kingdom.
-The suppression of Erythnul’s cult in Aerdy drove his
+The resulting suppression of Erythnul’s cult in Aerdy drove his

 worshipers and priests either into hiding or exile.
-Many of them went north
+Most of them went north

-into the wilds and Rakers Mountains inhabited by savage humanoid tribes.
+into the wilds and the Rakers Mountains, inhabited by savage humanoid tribes.
 There

 the priests of The Many spread his worship, through awful means, displacing the

 native gods of Orc, Ogre, Gnoll, and Goblinoid.
-Here, an avatar of Erythnul appears behind Mazos who prepares to cut the throat of the tribe's priestess, said to have been a renegade Ur-Flan who had taken up the faith of Pelor.
-One theory of the Curse of Chokestone is that she repented of her apostasy and in her final moments called down the vengeance of the dark god worshiped by her birth tribe.
+In this depiction of the Massacre, an avatar of Erythnul appears behind Mazos who prepares to cut the throat of the tribe's priestess.
+She was said to have been a renegade Ur-Flan who had rejected her caste and taken up the faith of Pelor.
+One theory of the Curse of Chokestone is that she repented of her apostasy and in her final moments called down the vengeance of the dark gods she had previously served.

 End Notes: